Wei-Tsung/Wei-Tsung/README.md

 ### Hi there friends, I am Ocean👋
-**I am a data scientist professional based in Taiwan ✨ ✨ Here is my way of
+**I am a data scientist professional based in Taiwan ✨ ✨

+Here I will share some kaggle data science projects mainly focused on Medicine and Finance, of course sometimes there will a few exceptions

+Fisrt of all : I will
+is my way of

-I know this sounds a little bit offensive and rebell for many professors and recruiters. but I think
+I know this sounds quite offensive and rebellious for many professors and recruiters, but I think encouraging everyone to upload their code to Github is a very stupid request and wrongful behavior.

 There are tons and tons of garbage codes being uploaded or I shall say dumped into github everyday, and minutes.